This page contains affiliate links. For more information please read my Disclosure Policy.

 - Cocoa or Matcha powder – Replace a little bit of flour with these for a delicious new shortbread.

 So we already know how amazing this ratio is.
 Learning how to make shortbread cookies literally opens the door to any variation.
-1, 2, 3 plus a bit of salt and vanilla will give you a great basic cookie, but it doesn’t stop there.
-Once you’ve got this basic cookie down, you can branch out into any direction.
+3 ingredient shortbread cookies are delicious, but seriously, why stop there?

 - 2 oz sugar